-Given two sets of numbers, the first one between 0 and 12,000 acres and the second one between 0 and 14.4 tons dm/acre/year that respectively represent the cultivating area with willow and the land's yield.
+Given two sets of numbers, the first one between 0 and 10,000 acres and the second one between 0 and 12 tons dm/acre/year that respectively represent the cultivating area with giant reed and the land's yield.
 What should the annual electricity's generation be?
-In this paper the annual electricity's generation at a electricity generation plant in relation to the cultivating area with willow and to the land's yield was estimated by the building a Mamdani-type fuzzy inference system using the Fuzzy Logic Toolbox Graphical User Interface (GUI) Tools of Matlab (Intelligent system).
-Data for this study were collected by research papers concerning the range of willow yield for various land categories (infertile rainfed land, fertile irrigated land).
+In this paper the annual electricity's generation at a electricity generation plant in relation to the cultivating area with giant reed and to the land's yield was estimated by the building a Mamdani-type fuzzy inference system using the Fuzzy Logic Toolbox Graphical User Interface (GUI) Tools of Matlab (Intelligent system).
+Data for this study were collected by research papers concerning the range of giant reed yield for various land categories (infertile rainfed land, fertile irrigated land).

-Results & Discussion
+Results-Discussion